-The Special Winter Excursion Form/ Parental Consent form (Appendix 1a,b) should be specific to the snow sport activity in which the student is participating.
-If students are snowboarding or involved in another type of activity rather than skiing, this should be indicated on the Consent Form.
-The activity should be selected on the Special Winter Excursion Form/Parental Consent.
+The Special Winter Out-of-school trip Form/

+Parental Consent form (Appendix 1a,b)

+should be specific to the snow sport activity

+in which the student is participating.
+If

+students are snowboarding or involved in

+another type of activity rather than alpine

+skiing, this should be indicated

+on the Consent Form.
+The activity should be

+selected on the Special Winter Out-of-school

+trip Form/Parental Consent.

-SKI TRIP PREPARATION KIT
+TRIP PREPARATION KIT

-- 1. Receive conceptual approval for ski excursion from the Principal.
-Request should include number of supervisors teachers & volunteers, and include skill level of supervisors.
-Supervisors of excursions should be experienced in the activities being permitted i.e. skiing, snowboarding, tubing or snowshoeing.

-- 2. Book date and numbers with resort.
+- 1. Receive conceptual approval for out-of-school trip from the Principal.
+Request should include number of supervisors; teachers & volunteers, and include skill level of supervisors.
+Supervisors of out-of-school trips should be experienced in the activities being permitted example: Alpine Skiing, Snowboarding, Cross-Country Skiing, Snow Tubing, or Snowshoeing. - 2.
+Book date and numbers with resort.
 Ensure resort can accommodate lessons for all students.
-Non-skiers/ snowboarders and/or beginners must have lessons before being permitted on trails.

-- 3. Arrange transportation.

-- 4. Complete the required Board of Education excursion forms (your school board approved parental consent form) or Special Winter Excursion Form/Parental Consent and submit to Principal for appropriate School Board Superintendent approval, if required.

-- 5. Send home a Parental Information

-Package that includes the Note to Parents

-and Students with the Special Winter

-Excursion Form / Parental Consent

-Appendix 1a,b (or your school board
+Non-skiers/ snowboarders and/or beginners must have lessons before being permitted on trails. - 3.
+Arrange transportation. - 4.
+Complete the required Board of Education out-of-school trip forms (your school board approved parental consent form) or Special Winter Out-of-school trip Form/Parental Consent and submit to Principal for appropriate School Board Superintendent approval, if required. - 5.
+Send home a Parental Information Package that includes the Note to Parents and Students with the Special Winter Out-of-school trip Form / Parental Consent Appendix 1a,b (or your school board approved

-approved consent form) for parental

-permission and signature.
-This all-in-one

-consent form now includes rental

-equipment.
-"Comfort Tips" for appropriate

-clothing are available in the Safety & Risk

-Awareness section of the OSRA website.

-- 6. Collect the signed Special Winter Excursion Form/Parental Consent or a copy of your school board approved consent form parental permission forms for each student. - 7.
-Establish ski/snowboarding classification groups (see Appendix 1b).
+- consent form) for parental permission and signature.
+This all-in-one consent form now includes rental equipment.
+"Comfort Tips" for appropriate clothing are available in the Safety & Risk Awareness section of the OSRA website. - 6.
+Collect the signed Special Winter Outof-school trip Form/Parental Consent or a copy of your school board approved consent form parental permission forms for each student. - 7.
+Establish classification groups (see Appendix 1b).
 Assign supervisors in appropriate ratios to groups.
 The ratio of students to supervisors should not be higher than the ratios in the Ontario Physical Activity Safety Standards in Education (OPASSE).
 Improvement on ratios can be achieved with more qualified supervisors, including volunteer parents who are experienced in the sport.
-Inform resort of group sizes and number of rentals required. - 8.
-Written instructions for Volunteer Supervisors.
-Review supervision of snow sport trips and provide supervisors a copy of the supervisory duties (page 8). - 9.
-Only parent supervisors who have received the written instructions on supervisory duties should be permitted on a school excursion. - 10.
-Meet with students to discuss and establish: - Teacher/Student/Volunteer Supervision - Behavioural Expectations - Alpine Responsibility Code and Nordic Responsibility Code - Share safety information Check with the resort for local safety rules and resources
+Inform resort of number of participants in each discipline, abilities, number of rentals required, and number of supervisors. - 8.
+Send written instructions to Volunteer Supervisors.
+Review supervision of snow sport trips and provide supervisors a copy of the supervisory duties (page 9).

+Only parent supervisors who have received the written instructions on supervisory duties should be permitted on a school out-of-school trip.

+- 9. Meet with students to discuss and establish:

+- Teacher/Student/Volunteer Supervision

+- Behavioural Expectations Alpine

+Responsibility Code and/or Nordic Responsibility Code

+- Share safety information Check with the resort for local safety rules and resources

 - Identification of Groups and name of supervisor assigned to each group

-- · Compulsory lesson schedule
+- Compulsory lesson schedule

 - After-lesson Expectations

 - Student I.D.

 - Organizational Plans on the Day